tianhailiu/tristan-cloud-connector/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/aicas/tristan-automotive-gateway/actions/workflows/badge.svg)
 ![Documentation Status](https://readthedocs.org/projects/tristan-automotive-gateway/badge/?version=latest)

-Tristan Automotive Gateway is a set of Java OSGi applications developed by [aicas](https://www.aicas.com) as part of the contributions to the [EU-funded project TRISTAN](https://cordis.europa.eu/project/id/101095947).
+Tristan Cloud Connector is an OSGi bundle developed by [aicas](https://www.aicas.com) as part of the contributions to the [EU-funded project TRISTAN](https://cordis.europa.eu/project/id/101095947).

-This project contains the **Cloud Connector**, an OSGi bundle that connects to the Edge Data Gateway (**aicas JamaicaEDG**) to manage automotive data streams, and the **Device Client**, an OSgi bundle that connects to the Cloud Control Center (**aicas JamaicaEDP**) to manage devices and bundles remotely.
-These bundles are designed to run within an OSGi container, such as **aicas JamaicaAMS** and **Apache Felix**, but can also be packaged as a fat JAR for standalone execution.
+The bundle connects to the Edge Data Gateway (**aicas JamaicaEDG**) to manage automotive data streams.
+This bundle is designed to run within an OSGi container, such as

-- **Cloud Connector** An OSGi bundle connects to MQTT servers and publishes device telemetry data.
-This application facilitates connections to MQTT servers and publishes device telemetry data.
-Designed for versatility and ease of use, it supports multiple devices via a configurable JSON file and can be deployed both as a standalone Java application and as an OSGi bundle in an OSGi-based framework.
-- **Device Client** An OSGi bundle running on the RISC-V device on top of the Application Management System *JamaicaAMS* developed by aicas to connect to the Cloud Control Center for status and configuration information.
-Allows configuration and bundle installations/updates on the RISC-V device.
-- **Device Client API** Public API specification allowing third-parties to implement their own Device Client.
+**aicas JamaicaAMS** and **Apache Felix**, but can also be packaged as a fat JAR for standalone execution.

 ## About TRISTAN